[Written in 2004.]

 Also, when people become parents it becomes far harder for them to feel their legitimate rage at their own traumatizing parents, because simple logic tells them that what comes around sooner or later goes around.
 You can’t confront your parents without giving your children a green light to be able someday to confront you for the very same things, even if you dress up your replicated perpetrations in different garb.
 Thus so many unconscious people put all their hopes into raising children who themselves will someday become parents and carry on the tradition of deception.
 This largely explains why parents often become disturbed when their own children turn out to be gay.
 Gay children have a great opportunity to break out of the system and break some of the intergenerational cycles of trauma – even if so few gay people actually put their potential to this great use.

 But none of this is the fault of the child.
-The child is born pure, and has a full right to be loved and to have nothing expected of him in return.
-He owes his parents nothing for having created him and raised him, though as he unconsciously absorbs his parents’ deeper purposes for his creation he quickly loses his naïveté about his inherent rights.
+The child is born (or at least created) pure, and has a full right to be loved and to have nothing expected of him in return.
+He owes his parents nothing for having raised him, though as he unconsciously absorbs his parents’ deeper purposes for his creation he quickly loses his naïveté about his inherent rights.
 He may not be born knowing how to love, but if he’s to survive in the world he learns quickly.